The dual minimum distance of arbitrary dimensional algebraic--geometric codes: Examples and applications

 \subsubsection{Duals of codes on cubics}

 Let $X$ be a cubic in $\P^3$.
-As in the previous case we will state a result about the dual minimum distance of a functional code on $X$, by separating the cases when $X$ contains rational lines and when it does not.
-Indeed, even if a cubic surface always contains $27$ lines over the algebraic closure of the base field, all of these lines can be non rational (for instance, see \cite{kollar} chapter 3).
+As in the previous case we state a result by separating the cases when $X$ contains rational lines and when it does not.
+Indeed, even if a cubic surface always contains $27$ lines over the algebraic closure of the base field, all these lines can be non--rational (see \cite[Chapter 3]{kollar}).

 \begin{thm} The minimum distance $d$ of $C_L (\Delta , G_m)^{\bot}$ satisfies the following relations.

 If $X$ contains rational lines, then $ \left\{

 \right. $.